olafollgaard/makeArduino/README.md

 3. `make upload`

 ### `TARGET_SYSTEM` = `tiny_84` or `tiny_85`
-1. Set up Arduino as ISP (description below)
+1. Set up Arduino as ISP, as detailed below
 2. Plug Arduino ISP into the USB port, which should show up as `/dev/ttyACM0`
 3. `make burnfuses` - this only needs to be done once
 4. `make upload`